-Jung identified eight psychological functions which factor into the differentiation of the psyche.
+Jung identified eight psychological functions that factor into the differentiation of the psyche.
 Augusta then combined Jung's typology with Kępiński's idea of information metabolism to interpret these eight functions as faculties which process eight different categories of information.
 Since information comes from outside of us, they are no longer just behaviors and psychological processes but also aspects of objective reality.
 This realization leads directly to Model A: everyone must use all eight of the elements, since we all perceive the same reality.

 She also recast the eight aspects according to different dichotomies than Jung: internal/external, static/dynamic, introverted/extroverted (object/field) instead of Jung's introverted/extroverted, rational/irrational (as far as I know, Jung didn't name a third dichotomy).
 Here we describe dichotomies that produce ethics, logic, sensing, and intuition—which are important ways of grouping the standard information elements.
 These four types of information are called domains or macroelements.
 While the two elements in each domain have distinct goals, they essentially deal with the same type of information, which is how they conflict with each other.